 Can a training program really help to achieve your goals?
 How do you create one and keep yourself on track when going at it alone?
-Here, CSSM myotherapist Kelsey Thomas shares the basics of goal setting and program creation, no matter your level of fitness or chosen sport.
+Here, CSSM Physiotherapist and Myotherapist Kelsey Thomas shares the basics of goal setting and program creation, no matter your level of fitness or chosen sport.

 The creation of a training program for any athlete usually begins by sitting down and establishing a long-term goal and the short-term goals that can be used as stepping stones to the final achievement.
 While long-term goals are typically the end or half-way result, short-term goals can be monthly, weekly or even session-based targets.